| National Aeronautics

 Barry E. “Butch” Wilmore (Captain, U.S.

 PERSONAL DATA: He is married to the former Miss Deanna Newport of Helenwood, Tennessee and he was raised in Mt.
 Juliet, Tennessee where his parents Eugene and Faye Wilmore still reside.
 His brother Jack and family reside in Franklin, Tennessee.

 EDUCATION: Bachelor of Science and Master of Science in Electrical Engineering, Tennessee Technological University (TTU).
 M.S.
 Aviation Systems, University of Tennessee.
 B.S.
 Electrical Engineering, TTU.
 Mt.
 Juliet High School, Mt.
 Juliet, TN.

-SPECIAL HONORS: Navy Meritorious Service Medal, Air Medal (5), 3 with the Combat 'V' designation.
-Navy Commendation Medal (6), 3 of which also hold the Combat 'V' designation.
-Navy Achievement Medal (2) and numerous Unit decorations.
-Aviation Officer Candidate School (AOCS) “Distinguished Naval Graduate”.
-Initial Naval Flight Training “Commodores List with Distinction”.
+SPECIAL HONORS: Navy Meritorious Service Medal, Air Medals (five), three with the Combat 'V' designation.
+Navy Commendation Medal (six), three of which also hold the Combat 'V' designation.
+Navy Achievement Medal (two) and numerous Unit decorations.
+Aviation Officer Candidate School (AOCS) “Distinguished Naval Graduate.”
+Initial Naval Flight Training “Commodores List with Distinction.”
 U.S. Atlantic Fleet “Light Attack Wing One - Pilot of the Year” (1991).
 U.S. Atlantic Fleet "Strike Fighter Aviator of the Year" (1999).
 Recipient of the Strike Fighter Wing Atlantic “Scott Speicher Award” for Weapons Employment Excellence (1998).
-Tennessee Technological University “Sports Hall of Fame” - 2003 Inductee (Football).
-TTU Outstanding Alumus and Engineer of Distinction (2010).
+Tennessee Technological University “Sports Hall of Fame” Inductee for Football (2003).
+Tennessee Technological University Outstanding Alumus and Engineer of Distinction (2010).
 Honorary Doctorate, Tennessee Technological University (2012).

-EXPERIENCE: Wilmore has accumulated over 6200 flight hours and 663 carrier landings, all in tactical jet aircraft, and is a graduate of the United States Naval Test Pilot School (USNTPS).
+EXPERIENCE: Wilmore has accumulated more than 6800 flight hours and 663 carrier landings, all in tactical jet aircraft, and is a graduate of the United States Naval Test Pilot School (USNTPS).